costrojs/costro/README.md

 ## Questions

 For questions and support please use the [GitHub Discussions](https://github.com/costrojs/costro/discussions).
-For bug report or feature request, please use the [issues on GitHub](https://github.com/costrojs/costro/issues).<br />Prs are also welcome!
+For bug report or feature request, please use the [issues on GitHub](https://github.com/costrojs/costro/issues).<br />Pull Requests are welcome!

 ## Used by